offen/docker-volume-backup/docs/reference/index.md

 # `docker-volume-backup.stop-during-backup` label.
 By default, all containers and
 # services that are labeled with `true` will be stopped.
 If you need more fine
 # grained control (e.g. when running multiple containers based on this image),
-# you can override this default by specifying a different value here.
+# you can override this default by specifying a different string value here.
-# BACKUP_STOP_DURING_BACKUP_LABEL="service1"
+# BACKUP_STOP_DURING_BACKUP_LABEL="true"

 # When trying to scale down Docker Swarm services, give up after
 # the specified amount of time in case the service has not converged yet.
 # In case you need to adjust this timeout, supply a duration
 # value as per https://pkg.go.dev/time#ParseDuration to `BACKUP_STOP_SERVICE_TIMEOUT`.
-# Defaults to 5 minutes.

 # BACKUP_STOP_SERVICE_TIMEOUT="5m"